xapple/cbmcfs3_runner/README.md

 ### Inventory start year and base year

-The Simulation base year is visible by calling the following code in the old cbmcfs3_runner code base.
+The inventory start year and simulation base year are visible by creating a runner object for a given scenario (here called "static_demand") and by calling the following
+methods:

     from cbmcfs3_runner.core.continent import continent
-    runner = continent[('growth_only', 'AT', 0)]
+    runner = continent[('static_demand', 'AT', 0)]
     runner.country.inventory_start_year
     runner.country.base_year